-Professor LEILA CHRISTENBURY (Virginia Commonwealth University): The question that we have is if your students do not manifest intrinsic motivation, do not want to be there, when does the bell ring, no, I didn't bring my pencil, no, I didn't do my homework, no, I'm not going to open the book.
+LEILA CHRISTENBURY: The question that we have is if your students do not manifest intrinsic motivation, do not want to be there, when does the bell ring, no, I didn't bring my pencil, no, I didn't do my homework, no, I'm not going to open the book.

 SANCHEZ: So, what do you do, Christenbury asked?
 Well, offering pizza points would be a big mistake.

 CHRISTENBURY: And I think it's going to hit you again as you sit in your practicum school, just how many things can you do to entice your students?
 There was a hand up.
 Yes, Danny.

 SANCHEZ: The options for motivating students these days, Christenbury tells her class, are really limited.
 She covers a lot of ground in this two-hour class.
 There's a group presentation covering eighth grade history standards and how to teach them, followed by teaching high school literature, what works, what doesn't.
 In classes like this, students also hear a lot about what VCU professors call the hidden curriculum, showing children love, respect and compassion.
 Shea Robinson(ph), a first year grad student, says it came in handy when she was student teaching and was assigned to a troubled little boy.

 SHEA ROBINSON: He was kicking and throwing and beating up his backpack.
 And the teacher asked him why was he doing that?
 And he said, I can't beat you up, so I'm going to beat up this backpack.
 And then they said, oh, Shea, you're going to be working one-on-one with him in the hallway.
 And I thought, really.